ellieasager/goDb/README.md

 # goDb
-Learning how to db :D
+Connects to MySQL db and does some CRUD ops.

 ## Instructions: